Axia-Tech/AXIA-wiki/docs/learn/learn-auction.md

 Bidders will submit a configuration of bids specifying the token amount they are willing to bond and for which periods.
-The slot ranges may be any of the periods 1 - `n`, where `n` is the number of periods available for a slot (`n` will be 8 for both AXIASolar and AXIALunar).
+The slot ranges may be any of the periods 1 - `n`, where `n` is the number of periods available for a slot (`n` will be 8 for both AXIACoin and AXIALunar).

 > Please note: If you bond tokens with a parachain slot, you cannot stake with those tokens.
 In this
 > way, you pay for the parachain slot by forfeiting the opportunity to earn staking rewards.